Elena Mukhina: Aftermath of injury

-Despite this, Mukhina took some of the responsibility for not saying no to protect herself from further harm, and noted that her first thought as she lay on the floor with her neck severely broken was, "Thank God, I won't be going to the Olympics."
+Despite her criticism, Mukhina took some of the responsibility for not saying no to protect herself from further harm, and noted that her first thought as she lay on the floor with her neck severely broken was, "Thank God, I won't be going to the Olympics."
+In another interview, she said that she was too obedient to her coaches and that she was "let down by my own inability to say 'no'" when she was asked to practice the Thomas salto the day of her injury.